Codeception/Codeception/docs/01-Introduction.md

 $I->see('Thank you for Signing Up!');
 ```

-#### Pros

-* can be run on any website
-* can test JavaScript and AJAX requests
-* can be shown to your clients and managers
-* most stable in support: less affected by changes in source code or technologies

-#### Cons
-* the slowest: requires running browser and database repopulation
-* fewer checks can lead to false-positive results
-* not stable in execution: rendering and JavaScript issues can lead to unpredictable results

 ### Functional Tests

 What if we could check our application without running it on a server?